THE IMPACT OF ONE LIFE DEVOTED TO CHRIST

 Jesus perfectly modeled a servant’s heart… a heart of mercy and sacrifice.
 For He came not to be served but to serve (Mark 10:45).
 He was a personification of sacrificial love… for His disciples… for the people to whom He ministered… and ultimately for all people for all time.

-Jesus sought always to glorify the Father.
+Jesus sought always to praise and glorify the Father.
 This was the defining purpose of His life and ministry.
 He carried out His mission, the Master’s plan of salvation, to perfection.
 All His works… His healings, His deliverances, His miracles… all were for His Father’s glory.

 “Whatever you do, do it from the heart, as something done for the Lord and not for people.” – Colossians 3:23